 What Exactly Is Considered Family-Based Immigration?

-That’s any kind of immigration based on your family relationship to someone else.
+Family-Based Immigration is any kind of immigration based on your family relationship to someone else.
 This type of immigrant seeks a green card based on having a spouse, parent, child or sibling who is a U.S. citizen or, in some cases, who has a green card.

 What Are The Most Common Types Of Evidence Families Will Need To Apply For Legal Immigration Into The United States?